sgmurphy/wordpress-plugins/chaty/readme.txt

 * SMS - add your phone number, and let your visitors send you a direct SMS via their mobile devices.

-* Instagram button - add your Instagram username so your visitors to chat with you using Instagram direct or just follow you
+* Instagram button - add your Instagram username so your visitors to chat with you using Instagram direct follow you

 * TikTok (Tik Tok) button - add your TikTok handle and let your visitors find your TikTok page.

-* Twitter (X.com) button - add your Twitter handle and let your visitors chat with your using Twitter X.com messages or just twit and follow you
+* Twitter (X.com) button - add your Twitter handle and let your visitors chat with your using Twitter X.com messages

 * Snapchat - add your Snapchat username and let your visitors find you easily on Snapchat.